submariner-io/submariner-website/src/layouts/shortcodes/cloud-prepare/intro.md

 Additionally, the default OpenShift deployment does not allow assigning an elastic public IP to existing worker nodes, which may be necessary on one end of the tunnel connection.

-`subctl cloud prepare` is a command designed to update your OpenShift installer provisioned AWS infrastructure for Submariner deployments, handling the requirements specified above.
+`subctl cloud prepare` is a command designed to update your OpenShift installer provisioned infrastructure for Submariner deployments, handling the requirements specified above.